NONSERVICE-CONNECTED DISABILITY BENEFITS PLAN 2 & 3

 (5) the Member has engaged in fraud or a material misrepresentation;

-(6) the Member has failed to seek Other Employment once he/she has been deemed capable of Substantial Gainful Activity, or has achieved his/her vocational rehabilitation goals, if any;
+(6) the Member has failed to seek Other Employment once they have been deemed capable of Substantial Gainful Activity, or has achieved their vocational rehabilitation goals, if any;

 (7) the Member has failed to provide notification and request approval to engage in Other Employment within the specified timeframe;